nicolastonon/tZq-TMVA-code/COMBINE/README_Combine.txt

 1) Once you have installed both HiggsAnalysis & CombineHarvester, move to where you want to put the Combine codes (NB : it must be in a subdir. of CMSSW_7_4_7/src (e.g. CMSSW_7_4_7/src/HiggsAnalysis/CombinedLimit/tzq_analysis/)

-2) Perform a 'sparse checkout' to download only the COMBINE/ dir. from the git repository :
+2) Copy the necessary codes & files from GitHub (https://github.com/nicolastonon/tZq-TMVA-code).
+You can either clone the entire repository (containing TMVA code, COMBINE folder, + a few codes which are not needed) ; or, if you just want to get the COMBINE directory (e.g. because you already have the TMVA code in some other location), perform a 'sparse checkout' to download only this dir. :
 # git init .
 # git remote add -f origin https://github.com/nicolastonon/tZq-TMVA-code
 # git config core.sparseCheckout true
 # echo "COMBINE/" >> .git/info/sparse-checkout
 # git pull origin master

 - /!\ NB : The 'templates' dir. should contain a file name 'Combine_Input_ScaledFakes.root', for which Combine is going to look for.
 This file contains [3 regions * 4 channels] = 12 nominal templates (+ all the systematics shifted templates), from which Combine will perform the template fit.
-Make sure that you're using the right input file.
+Make sure that you're using the right input file. (read the other README.txt to know how to create the templates)

 3) Move to 'datacards' dir.
-This directory contains all the datacards + some others codes.
+This directory contains codes for generating/combining all needed datacards.
 It is from here that we will run the Combine commands.

+4) In 'Create_Script_Datacard_Generation.cc' :
+- Choose mode b/w 'Template_Datacard_allSyst.txt' & 'Template_Datacard_noSyst.txt', depending on whether you want to include systematics or not in the fit ;
+- In the main(), call the appropriate function, depending on whether you want to generate datacards for the Template Fit, or to obtain postfit distributions of the BDT variables.
+- Compile code & execute it :
+# g++ Create_Script_Datacard_Generation.cc -o Create_Script_Datacard_Generation.exe `root-config --cflags --glibs`

-4) Use script 'generateCombinedDatacard.sh'.
-This uses the model 'datacard_template.txt' & the python script 'generateDatacards.py' to automatically generate the 12 datacards & combine them into the single 'COMBINED_datacard.txt' file :
+5) The created script 'Create_Script_Datacard_Generation.exe' automatically generates the appropriate datacards (can be modified in Create_Script_Datacard_Generation.cc) & combines them into 'COMBINED_datacard_suffix' :
-# ./generateCombinedDatacard.sh
+# ./Create_Script_Datacard_Generation.exe

-- NB : the basic command to combine 2 datacards describing 2 channels 'var1_uuu'/'var2_uuu' is :
-# $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/scripts/combineCards.py var1_uuu=datacard1.txt var2_uuu=datacard2.txt  > COMBINED_datacard.txt

-- NB : can also use directly the 'generateDatacards.py' script to generate manually the datacard you want :
+- NB : can also use directly the 'Generate_Datacards.py' script to generate manually the datacard you want, with this syntax :
 # python generateDatacards.py CHANNEL VARIABLE FILE_CONTAINING_HISTOS